adapt-it/adaptit/trunk/docs/Readme.txt

 ---------------------------------------------------------------------
 Responsive and Timely Help is Available:
 ---------------------------------------------------------------------
-Bill Martin and Bruce Waters have had over 50 year of combined experience in translation and training of national mother-tongue translators.
+Bill Martin and Bruce Waters have had over 50 years of combined experience in translation and training of national mother-tongue translators.
 They endeavour to respond quickly and effectively to email questions and/or bug reports.
 Usually if a bug can be